sanhozay/fgbuild/README.md

  -d DATE   build from DATE (MMM d YYYY)
  -g        build with debug symbols
  -j N      builds with N parallel jobs
- -l        builds with address sanitizer for leak checking.
- -u        update from current state of next (not compatible with -d) -h        show usage message
+ -l        builds with address sanitizer for leak checking -u        update from current state of next (not compatible with -d) -h        show usage message
 </pre>